 The French uses a lot cream chease in all kind of preparation (for example in zucchini soup, a must for many French kid).
 You may replace by fresh goat cheese, Feta cheese, silky tofu or even yogurt according to your taste (then adjust quantities).

+A quick and easy recipe, great with a drink as an appetizer spread on bread toasts or as a dip with raw vegetables strips.
 Pan fry bell peppers with onion, garlic and herbes de Provence.
 Chill then mix with cream cheese.